Tory losses in West Oxfordshire

 The Conservatives have lost a third of the seats they were defending in West Oxfordshire, including two to Labour.

-Labour took Chipping Norton and Witney East, both in ex-PM David Cameron's former constituency, while the Lib Dems gained three wards.
+Labour gained seats in Freeland and Harborough and Witney East, both in ex-PM David Cameron's former constituency, as the Lib Dems gained three wards.

 Meanwhile, Labour kept control of Oxford City Council winning two seats from the Greens in the local elections.

-There was an "historic moment" in Witney - the final seat on the council was decided by drawing lots.
+There was a moment of drama at Witney when the final seat on a parish council was decided by drawing lots.

-Counting in Cherwell is yet to begin, but a Tory majority is guaranteed.
+Returning officer Keith Butler described it as a "historic moment" and the only time he had had to do it in 12 years in the job.

 Labour candidates were ecstatic at the West Oxfordshire result, with plenty of tears, hugging and fist pumping, said BBC Radio Oxford's Martin Eastaugh, who was at the count.